 Matcha helps encourage healthy bowel movements by helping keep you hydrated

 While matcha does contain caffeine, it doesn’t create the same dependency that coffee does.
-Matcha can actually support your body’s digestive process in being regular.
+Matcha tea powder can actually support your body’s digestive process in being regular.

 Caffeine certainly does help to get things moving, but as that study demonstrated, there must be other things going on that helps us to poop.
 One is that matcha helps to keep us properly hydrated.
 It’s estimated that 75% of Americans are chronically dehydrated.
 Yikes!
 Being dehydrated is a major cause of constipation and can lead to hard, dry, stools.
 Drinking matcha can be an excellent way to stay properly hydrated and can make stools softer, allowing them to pass more easily though your digestive system.